How will new developments in Bracknell and Reading affect property?

 The completion of The Deck will not only serve as a link between The Lexicon and Princess Square, but it will also complete Bracknell’s new leisure and retail quarter.
 In 2023, this new landmark will aim to meet the demands of Bracknell’s expanding population, with this increased variety in amenities offering residents the perks of urban life at a fraction of the price.

 Regeneration schemes spread far and wide across Berkshire, with the likes of Slough and Reading closely following in Bracknell’s footsteps.
 Station Hill is a key project within Reading, and is the second phase of a much larger scheme.
 While the first phase delivered new office accommodation for around 8,000 employees and 100,000 sq ft of cafes, restaurants and retail space, Station Hill will focus more on residential developments.

 Upon completion, Station Hill will deliver around 750 new homes, along with additional office space for another 9,000 workers.
 Additionally, the site has permission to add new shops, cafes and restaurants on four plots of land across Station Hill.
 With the addition of public spaces and new amenities, this regeneration project will not only benefit existing residents but it will also bring more people to Reading.

 The Grand Exchange

-Forecasting a completion date of 2022, The Grand Exchange coincides with Bracknell’s multi-million pound regeneration, due to the site previously being known as the town’s local bus depot.
-The Grand Exchange will benefit from the convenience of this location, with this prestigious development situated on the London Commuter Belt to sustain Bracknell’s outward travellers.
+Forecasting a completion date of 2023, The Grand Exchange coincides with Bracknell’s wider multi-million pound regeneration, due to the site previously housing the town’s local bus depot.
+The Grand Exchange will also benefit from the convenience of its location, with this prestigious development situated on the London Commuter Belt to sustain Bracknell’s outward travellers.